SK124/Bird-Classification-Using-CNNs/README.md

 Now you can execute this code on Evaluation Block for checking the model's perfomance.

 UPDATE : I have also added .py file incase you are having troubles viewing .ipynb notebook. :)

+To run it execute the following code

+     !python report_uscd_200.py  or  python report_uscd_200.py